Critical band: Auditory filters

 Filters are used in many aspects of audiology and psychoacoustics including the peripheral auditory system.
 A filter is a device that boosts certain frequencies and attenuates others.
 In particular, a band-pass filter allows a range of frequencies within the bandwidth to pass through while stopping those outside the cut-off frequencies.

 A Band-pass filter showing the centre frequency(Fc), the lower(F1) and upper(F2) cut off frequencies and the bandwidth.
 The upper and lower cut-off frequencies are defined as the point where the amplitude falls to 3 dB below the peak amplitude.
 The bandwidth is the distance between the upper and lower cut-off frequencies, and is the range of frequencies passed by the filter.

 The shape and organization of the basilar membrane means that different frequencies resonate particularly strongly at different points along the membrane.
 This leads to a tonotopic organisation of the sensitivity to frequency ranges along the membrane, which can be modeled as being an array of overlapping band-pass filters known as "auditory filters".

 The auditory filters are associated with points along the basilar membrane and determine the frequency selectivity of the cochlea, and therefore the listener's discrimination between different sounds.

-They are non-linear, level-dependent and the bandwidth decreases from the base to apex of the cochlea as the tuning on the basilar membrane changes from high to low frequency.
+They are non-linear and level-dependent, and the bandwidth decreases from the base to the apex of the cochlea as the tuning on the basilar membrane changes from high to low frequency.

 The bandwidth of the auditory filter is called the critical bandwidth, as first suggested by (Fletcher 1940).
 If a signal and masker are presented simultaneously then only the masker frequencies falling within the critical bandwidth contribute to masking of the signal.
 The larger the critical bandwidth the lower the signal-to-noise ratio (SNR) and the more the signal is masked.

 ERB related to centre frequency: The diagram shows the ERB versus centre frequency according to the formula by (Glasberg & Moore 1990).

 Another concept associated with the auditory filter is the equivalent rectangular bandwidth (ERB).
 The ERB shows the relationship between the auditory filter, frequency, and the critical bandwidth.
 An ERB passes the same amount of energy as the auditory filter it corresponds to and shows how it changes with input frequency.
 According to (Glasberg & Moore 1990), the ERB is well approximated at low sound levels by the following equation: